learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter14/course.md

 <dialog character="mantaray">In the depths of the ocean, nobody knows you’re a fish.
 Meet the main characters in the Web3 data ecosystem that Ocean Protocol is buidling.</dialog>

 Now that you are familiar with the Ocean let’s explore the Marketplace from Ocean Protocol.
-As we’ve seen in early chapters current data marketplaces have three main issues: centralized control which requires the data publisher to trust the marketplace operator, loss of privacy and difficulty in determining price.
+As we’ve seen in earlier chapters, the current data marketplaces have three main issues: centralized control which requires the data publisher to trust the marketplace operator, loss of privacy and difficulty in determining price.

 <img src="/images/chapter14_0.png" />